ganesh-krishnan/bikeshareDemand/README.md

 ## Metric
 The metric is root mean square logarithmic error.
 I've reproduced the metric from the competition for reference.
 ![alt text](https://github.com/ganesh-krishnan/kaggleBikeShare/blob/master/rmsle.png)

-## Road to Top 20
-Getting to top 20 on this competition took a lot of work.
-I had to engineer new features, learn new modeling approaches, explore new hyperparameter optimization methods and apply ensemble learning techniques.
-Here is a partial summary of the things that I tried:

-* Feature engineering the date and time variables
-* Tried a huge array of ML models including random forests, extremely randomized trees, generalized linear models, elastic nets, generalized additive models and autoregressive models
-* Applied bayesian hyperparameter optimization techniques to eke out every last ounce (micro-ounce?) of performance
-* Used ensemble techniques to reduce variance and improve predictions